Dan-Viner/LinuxWS/DesketopEnvironments/awesome/README.md

 Awesome comes with a pre-installed panel, but the user will have to manually install things like: app-launcher (e.g. dmenu), terminal-emulator (xterm is the default for awesome) and other applications.

+Read the [FAQ](https://awesomewm.org/doc/api/documentation/90-FAQ.md.html) to start understanding how to work with awesome.

 ### Basic key-bindings

 * `<mod> + s`  - shows the help menu for basic operations